swift-on-server/articles/Sources/Articles/Documentation.docc/2024/beginners-guide-to-protocol-buffers-and-grpc-with-swift/beginners-guide-to-protocol-buffers-and-grpc-with-swift.md

     todo_service.proto
 ```

-This will generate the `todo_service.grpc.swift` file, which contains the protocols that must be implemented when building the gRPC server.
-It's also worth mentioning that the `protoc` command generates both client and server-side protocols by default.
+Running this command will generate the `todo_service.grpc.swift` file, containing the protocols required for building the gRPC server.
+Notably, the `protoc` command automatically generates both client-side and server-side protocols, ensuring a consistent interface for implementing both ends of the service.

-The above process uses ahead-of-time (manual) code generation, quite similar what we have for the [Swift OpenAPI generator](https://github.com/apple/swift-openapi-generator/blob/main/Examples/README.md#ahead-of-time-manual-code-generation) tool.
+The process described above relies on ahead-of-time (manual) code generation, similar to what is available with the [Swift OpenAPI generator](https://github.com/apple/swift-openapi-generator/blob/main/Examples/README.md#ahead-of-time-manual-code-generation) tool.

-Now, let's explore how to use the [Swift Protobuf](https://github.com/apple/swift-protobuf) and the [gRPC Swift](https://github.com/grpc/grpc-swift) libraries to set up a basic server.
+Next, let's explore how to utilize the [Swift Protobuf](https://github.com/apple/swift-protobuf) and the [gRPC Swift](https://github.com/grpc/grpc-swift) libraries to set up a basic gRPC server in Swift.

 ## Using Protocol Buffers and gRPC with Swift

-First, create a new Swift Package and add both the Protobuf and gRPC libraries as package dependencies.
-The [Swift Argument Parser](https://github.com/apple/swift-argument-parser) will be included too, and the Protobuf & gRPC plugins will be connected to the executable target.
-Here’s how to set it up in your `Package.swift` file:
+To get started, create a new Swift package and include both the gRPC Swift Protobuf and gRPC Swift NIO Transport libraries as dependencies.
+Additionally, add the [Swift Argument Parser](https://github.com/apple/swift-argument-parser) for convenient command-line argument handling.

+The [gRPC Swift NIO Transport](https://github.com/grpc/grpc-swift-nio-transport) library provides high-performance HTTP/2 client and server transport implementations for gRPC Swift, built on SwiftNIO.

+Here's how to configure your `Package.swift` file with the necessary dependencies:

 ```swift
 // swift-tools-version:6.0